syedfa/apptentive-documentation/using_apptentive/upgrade_messages.md

 1. Create an Upgrade Message on the website.
 Target its version to "1.05" and use "upgrade_test" as its event.
 2. Set app version to "1.04".
-3. Reset device/simulator.
-Run app for ~30 seconds.
+3. Delete the app from your device or simulator.
+Run the new app for ~30 seconds.
-4. Quit app.
+4. Quit the app.
 5. Set app version to "1.05".
 Also increment the "build" of your app.
-6. You'll need to increment both the "version" (iOS: CFBundleShortVersionString) and "build" (iOS: CFBundleVersion) for it to be displayed.
+6. You'll need to increment both the "version" (iOS: CFBundleShortVersionString) and "build" (iOS: CFBundleVersion) for the Upgrade Message to be displayed.
 7. Run the new version.
 Engage the event "upgrade_test" in code.
 8. This should now trigger the upgrade message.